avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.

+Many of the examples in this booklet are inspired by examples in the excellent Open University book, "Medical Statistics", available from `the Open University Shop <http://www.ouw.co.uk/store/>`_.

 Contact
 -------

-I will be grateful if you will send me (Avril Coghlan) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie
+I will be grateful if you will send me (`Avril Coghlan <http://www.ucc.ie/microbio/avrilcoghlan/>`_) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie

 License